lockss/lockss-rtd-manual/docs/configuring.rst

 Content Storage Areas
 =====================

-1. Prompt: :guilabel:`Paths of the content storage areas (semicolon-separated)`
+1. Prompt: :guilabel:`Paths of the content storage areas, separated by ';'`

    Enter a semicolon-separated list of full paths of directories to be used as :term:`content storage areas <content storage area>`.